 I did run some of the other popular players in this space – SDY, SPLV, SPHD, DVY, etc. – but they were all very similar and I think VIG beat them on all performance metrics and has the highest AUM by far, so I’m sort of holding VIG as the gold standard in that category of dividend-oriented ETF’s.
 Though note that these others should have lower valuation metrics than VIG precisely because people are flocking to VIG.

 But since we now know that dividend investing is essentially just a Value tilt and since the high-dividend low-volatility strategy is being “cursed by popularity,” you may be better off just investing in large-cap Value8.
+I compared some large cap value funds here.
 Moreover, we know that dividends per se are not responsible for a stock’s performance, and that they are a suboptimal proxy for accessing known equity factors like Value and Profitability.
 The Dividend Aristocrats (NOBL), for example, have outperformed the market historically not because of their dividend payments, but because of their possessing excess exposure to these factors that tend to pay a premium.

 Thankfully – and somewhat ironically – dividend growth investing (NOBL, VIG, DGRO, etc.) sort of “accidentally” gets you some exposure to those factors, but I would argue buying dividend stocks is still a suboptimal way to access those factor premia.
 This somewhat “accidental,” partial exposure to the factors comes at the cost of less diversification.